 Whether you are planning to support a specific runner or looking to cheer on the masses, we have all the information you need to prepare for race day viewing along the course or from home.

 As in previous years, general spectators will not have access to the race start and finish areas within Grant Park on race day.
-These areas will be accessible to participants displaying their event-issued bib numbers, event staff with proper credentials, and ticketed guests (where applicable).
-Individuals who are not registered for the race will not be able to escort runners to the start line or greet runners at the finish line.
+These areas are only accessible to participants displaying their event-issued bib numbers, event staff with proper credentials and ticketed guests (where applicable).
+Family, friends and individuals who are not registered for the race will not be able to escort runners to the start line or greet runners at the finish line.

 We recommend that spectators support runners from elsewhere on the course, and meet runners after the race at the designated runner reunite area after the race.